Struggling to figure out where the Bokuben: We Never Learn anime leaves off in the

 - Anime-Original Ending: Season 2 concludes with a rushed, non-canon ending that differs significantly from the source material, primarily focusing on Uruka Takemoto.

-- Last Adapted Arc: The final story arc fully adapted in the anime corresponds to the School Festival, which ends at Chapter 69 of the manga.
+- Last Adapted Arc: The final story arc fully adapted in the anime corresponds to the School Festival, which ends at Chapter 69 of the

-- Massive Content Gaps: The anime skips over 30 chapters of the manga, including a huge block of content from chapters 70 to 84.
+manga .- Massive Content Gaps: The anime skips over 30 chapters of the

-- A Character Was Cut: Due to skipped chapters, a recurring character connected to Mafuyu Kirisu who is introduced in Chapter 45 is completely absent from the anime.
+manga uniquely features five separate, canonical endings, allowing each of the main five heroines to have her own “winning” route.- A Character Was Cut: Due to skipped chapters, a recurring character connected to Mafuyu Kirisu who is introduced in Chapter 45 is completely absent from the anime.

-Where Does the Bokuben We Never Learn Anime Leave Off in the Manga?
+Where Does the Bokuben We Never Learn Anime Leave Off in the Manga ?

 This means you can’t simply jump to Chapter 70 and expect a seamless continuation.
 The anime’s adaptation by Studio Silver and Arvo Animation was not linear.
 It skipped numerous chapters, reordered entire story arcs, and cut key character development moments.
-This non-linear adaptation [a production choice where events are not presented in their original chronological order] creates significant narrative gaps for anyone trying to switch from the anime to the manga.
+This non-linear adaptation [a production choice where events are not presented in their original chronological order] creates significant narrative gaps for anyone trying to switch from the anime to the

 Therefore, while Chapter 69 is the technical answer, it’s not the best one.
 To truly understand what you missed and experience the story as author Taishi Tsutsui intended, a different approach is needed.
 So, should you start at Chapter 70 or go back to the beginning?
 Let’s break down why this is such a common problem for the Bokuben series.